mrisen/inet-showcases/_docs/wireless/antennadirection/index.md

 ### Visualizing antenna directionality

 It is often useful to visualize antenna directional characteristics.
 The `RadioVisualizer` module can visualize this, using its antenna lobe visualization feature.
-The visualizer can display the antenna's radioation pattern, and the antenna lobes, i.e. the directions in which the antenna's gain is strong. <!--More precisely, it displays the antenna characteristics around antennas as poligonal shape corresponding to the characteristic. -->For example, the radiation patterns of an isotropic and a diretional antenna:
+The visualizer can display the antenna's radiation pattern, and the antenna lobes, i.e. the directions in which the antenna's gain is stronger. <!--More precisely, it displays the antenna characteristics around antennas as poligonal shape corresponding to the characteristic. -->For example, the radiation patterns of an isotropic and a diretional antenna:

 <img class="screen" src="antennalobe2.png">